ga-wdi-pvd/rails_features_CRD/index_show.md

 get 'todos/:id' => 'todos#show'
 ```

-We're going to have to write this at least 5 more times for this model looks like.
-That seems not dry.
+We're going to have to write this at least 5 more times for this model to have access to all the RESTful routes.
+That doesn't seem very dry.
 Turns out, Rails has a short hand way of writing this:

 ```ruby
 resources :todos, only: [:index, :show]